How does Amazon detect fake reviews?

 It’s a lot more simple than you probably think, so read on:

-About 6 Months ago Amazon really started to crack down on fake reviews.
-They sued sellers that were implementing this technique and they then banned the incentivised reviews that came after.
-This was the process that some sellers used that involved giving away products for free in return for a review.
-This worked very well for a number of months and was the next step for sellers, but nowadays since Amazon has banned this process the question becomes:
+About 6 months ago, Amazon really started to crack down on fake reviews.
+They sued sellers that were implementing this technique and banned incentivised reviews.
+This was the process that some sellers used to gain reviews by giving away free products.
+This worked very well for a number of months and was the next step for a lot of sellers, but nowadays since Amazon has banned this process, the question becomes:

 What Do We Do Now That Incentivised Reviews and Purchasing Reviews Have Been Banned?

-So first up everything in this article is against Amazon’s T&Cs so if you want to go exactly by the book then this post isn’t for you.
+So first up, everything in this article is against Amazon’s T&Cs.
+If you want to go exactly by the book, this post is not for you.

 The Obvious Method

-This technique works amazingly well if BOTH are Amazon sellers, as both parties know the process and will be happy to purchase each other’s product as a result.
+This technique works amazingly well if BOTH are Amazon sellers, as both parties know the process and will be more than happy to purchase each other’s product.

 Amazon has “banned” these types of reviews.
-But in essence there is no way they can be tracked.
-If all IP addresses come from the same city then this might be a slight red flag, but assuming you have friends and families who have had Amazon accounts for years, in different locations all over the UK and the ONLY similarity is that they know you… You think Amazon knows that?
+But in essence, there is no way they can be tracked.
+If all IP addresses that left reviews come from the same city, then this might be a slight red flag.
+However, assuming you have friends and families who have had Amazon accounts for years, in different locations all over the UK and the ONLY similarity is that they know you.
+Do you think Amazon knows this and can detect fake Amazon reviews submitted in this manner?
 Or even cares?
-The answer is obviously no and as a result this canned be traced or tracked.
+The answer is obviously no. As a result, this cannot be traced or tracked.

 One element you should remember is the IP address of individuals that purchase multiple products and review them.
-If this becomes too obvious that they are only purchasing these products from 1 company and reviewing 5 stars everytime then that’s going to be a red flag and might get your account looked at.
-But just be careful keep your reviewers spread out and ensure they never tell Amazon it was a paid review!
-If you want more ideas and techniques check out our site or the full how to launch an Amazon business guide.
-Thanks for reading.
+If this becomes too obvious they are only purchasing these products from one company and reviewing 5 stars every time, that is going to be a red flag.
+Just be careful, keep your reviewers spread out and ensure they never tell Amazon it was a paid review!
+If you want more ideas and techniques check out our site, or the full how to launch an Amazon business guide.